AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/import-export-forms-and-related-assets.md

 ---
-title: 'Importación y exportación de recursos '
+title: Importación y exportación de recursos
 seo-title: Import and export assets to [!DNL AEM Forms]
 description: Puede importar y exportar Forms adaptable y recursos relacionados a instancias AEM.
 Esto ayuda a migrar formularios o a moverlos a través de sistemas.
 seo-description: You can import and export Adaptive Forms and templates from and in to AEM instances.
 This helps in migrating forms or moving them across systems.